cerndb/tf-spawner/README.md

 as `-e examples/envfile.example`.

 ## TF.distribute variables
-TF-Spawner sets the "TF_CONFIG" envirnoment variable in each container as needed by tf.distribute to create its internal cluster.
+TF-Spawner sets the "TF_CONFIG" envirnonment variable in each container as needed by tf.distribute to create its internal cluster.
-Similarly it also sets the environemnt variables "WORKER_NUMBER" and "TOT_WORKERS"
+Similarly it also sets the environment variables "WORKER_NUMBER" and "TOT_WORKERS"

 ## Labeling and deletion
 Resources are tagged by TF-Spawner with a label `training_attempt=RUN_LABEL`.